White, Memphis top Florida Atlantic 25-10 in Montgomery Bowl

 The game was created to replace the canceled Fenway Bowl.
 Cramton Bowl will also host the Camellia Bowl on Christmas Day.
 This one ended in a driving rain.

-White, who was named game MVP, completed 22 of34 passes with three short touchdowns while also throwing an interception, having a big game even with a quiet night from star receiver Calvin Austin III.
-Tahj Washington and Javon Ivory both have big games.
+White, who was named game MVP, completed 22 of 34 passes with three short touchdowns while also throwing an interception, having a big game even with a quiet night from star receiver Calvin Austin III.

+“Another piece of history was made tonight for myself and for this team,” White said.
+He cited “this whole weird year” that included two canceled games in September because of COVID-19 issues.

 Washington caught eight passes for 105 yards while Ivory gained 126 yards on seven catches with a TD.
 Austin had 28 yards on three catches, with a TD.